SGFormer: Simplifying and Empowering Transformers for Large-Graph Representations: Simplifying and Empowering Transformers on Large Graphs

 \textbf{Complexity Analysis.} The overall computational complexity of our model is $\mathcal O(N+E)$, where $E = |\mathcal E|$, as the GN module requires $\mathcal O(E)$.
 Due to the typical sparsity of graphs (i.e., $E\ll N^2$), our model can scale linearly w.r.t. graph sizes.
 Furthermore, with only one-layer global attention and simple GNN architectures, our model is fairly lightweight, enabling efficient training and inference.

-\textbf{Scaling to Larger Graphs.} For larger graphs that even GCN cannot be trained on using full-batch processing on a single GPU, we can use the random mini-batch partitioning method introduced by \cite{nodeformer}.
+\textbf{Scaling to Larger Graphs.} For larger graphs that even GCN cannot be trained on using full-batch processing with a single GPU, we can use the random mini-batch partitioning method utilized by \cite{nodeformer,wu2023difformer}.
 This incurs only negligible additional costs during training and allows the model to scale to arbitrarily large graphs.
 Moreover, due to the linear complexity of our all-pair attention mechanism, we can employ large batch sizes, which facilitate the model in capturing informative global interactions among nodes within each mini-batch.
 Our model is also compatible with advanced techniques such as neighbor sampling~\cite{graphsaint}, graph clustering~\cite{clustergcn-kdd19}, and historical embeddings~\cite{gnnautoscale}, which we leave for future exploration along this orthogonal research direction.
+Fig.~\ref{fig:model} presents the data flow of the proposed model.